 We have provided a of our assessment methods and how the process will be carried out.

 Once you have completed our acupuncture course and passed all the relevant assessments, you will graduate with a Certification of Competence to Practice.
 This will enable you to obtain insurance and work legally as an acupuncture therapist in the UK.
 This may or may not be acceptable in other countries and potential students are advised to research this in advance.

 Note that enrolment on our acupuncture course will not normally qualify you for a student visa in the UK as this is a part time course.

 Outcomes and CPD

-At the end of the course students will be able to work as a professional acupuncturists having developed and gained knowledge, practical skills and practitioner awareness.
-This will enable them to take a case, make a diagnosis and then plan and carry out effective treatments for patients in a caring, professional and healing environment.
+Once the course has been completed, acupuncture students will be able to work as a professional acupuncturist having developed and gained knowledge, practical skills and practitioner awareness.
+This will enable you to take a case, make a diagnosis and then plan and carry out effective acupuncture treatments for patients in the UK, in a caring, professional and healing environment.

-It is worth noting that if you compare the HAC course (plus 2+ years of practice and good CPD) with a typical 3 year course you end up with a similar amount of experience and hours.
+It is worth noting that if you compare our Healing and Acupuncture College course (plus 2+ years of practice and good CPD) with a typical 3 year course, you end up with a similar amount of experience and hours.